Getting the Most Out of Your Website Footer

 All you can do is either choose to show the icons or hide them.
 If you do want to edit the social media items and the links shown, you need to go back to the Admin Dashboard and open Divi > Theme Options.

-It’s at this point you may start to realise that Divi is missing a number of other social networks.
-If you want to add more social media icons we have a free plugin for that – Extra Icons Plugin for Divi.
-This will add over 10 additional social media options!
+At this point, you may start to realise that Divi is missing a number of other social networks.
+If you want to add more social media icons, you can look at the Divi Marketplace – Divi Icon Party Plugin.
+This will add 34+ additional social media options!

 Step 6.
 Customizing Footer Menu